EscapeRoom-AR/BackEnd/README.txt

 2)  `~/api/src/main.php` defines the sample routes
 3)  `~/api/src/API.php` defines a sample basic API routes
 4)  `~/api/src/Model` will be updated by PropelORM on schema changes, but you can modify the generated classes

+# WORKING WITH MySQL:

+Enter the MySQL console from terminal.
+No credentials needed as per `~/.my.cnf`:

+    mysql dam2tXX

+Or simply:

+    mysql $USER

 # WORKING WITH PROPEL ORM: